Enabling the SQL Audit Function

 - MySQL 5.7.23 and later versions for DB instances using cloud disks, MySQL 184.108.40.206 and later versions for DB instances using local disks

 - MySQL 8.0

 - Log in to the management console.

 - Click in the upper left corner and select a region and a project.

 - Click in the upper left corner of the page and choose Database > Relational Database Service.
 The RDS console is displayed.

 - On the Instance Management page, click the target DB instance.

 - In the navigation pane on the left, choose SQL Audits.
 On the displayed page, click Set SQL Audit above the list.
 In the displayed dialog box, configure information as required and click OK.Enabling or setting SQL audit

 - To retain SQL audit logs, set (disabled) to (enabled).

-- Audit logs can be retained from 1 to 732 days and are retained for 7 days by default.Figure 1 SQL audit
+- Audit logs are retained for 7 days by default but can be retained from anywhere from 1 to 732 days if needed.Figure 1 SQL audit

 Disabling SQL audit